MuhtasimTanmoy/notebook/mobile/android/android.md

 - Pipes
 - D-bus

-IPC techniques available in Andorid
+IPC techniques available on Android
 - Messenger
 - Intent
 - AIDL
 - IBinder interface

 - In the background, all of these are based on Binder.
-2 process should be `bound` to each other with the help of IBinder interface (Intent, AIDL, IBinder, Messenger, does not matter).
+2 processes should be `bound` to each other with the help of the IBinder interface (Intent, AIDL, IBinder, Messenger, does not matter).

 - IPC between apps restricted by permission element.
-Can have signature level protection.
+Can have signature-level protection.

 ### AIDL